 Program objectives include:

-- Enhancing professional skills necessary to effectively respond to cases of child abuse through cross-disciplinary and cross-cultural training and support.
+- Enhancing the professional skills necessary to effectively respond to cases of child abuse through cross-disciplinary and cross-cultural training and support

 The Key Benefits